ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

       restartPolicy: Always
 ```

 The Host is declared here because we are using gRPC without TLS.
-Since $productName$ terminates TLS by default, in the Host we add a `requestPolicy` which allows insecure connections.
-After adding the $productName$ mapping to the service, the rest of the Kubernetes deployment YAML file is pretty straightforward.
+Since Emissary-ingress terminates TLS by default, in the Host we add a `requestPolicy` which allows insecure connections.
+After adding the Emissary-ingress mapping to the service, the rest of the Kubernetes deployment YAML file is pretty straightforward.
 We need to identify the container image to use, expose the `containerPort` to listen on the same port the Docker container is listening on, and map the service port (80) to the container port (50051).

 > For more information on insecure routing, please refer to the [`Host` documentation](../../topics/running/host-crd#secure-and-insecure-requests).